Day 1 - Flight to Namibia

 Drive along the edge of the Namib-Naukluft National Park as you head north and then west towards the coast.
 You'll cross endless flat gravel plains and journey through the craggy Kuiseb canyon before your first glimpse of the Atlantic Ocean.

-Your accommodation tonight is at the Hansa Hotel, Swakopmund's best traditional hotel.
+Your accommodation tonight is at the Hansa Hotel, Swakopmund's oldest and best traditional hotel.
 It is ideally situated in the centre of the town and within walking distance of the shops, cafes, crystal gallery and beach.
 There will be a little time to relax or explore before the group gets together for dinner at one of many good restaurants.
 Swakopmund is particularly renowned for its delicious seafood and for its tender asparagus (grown in the Swakop River bed and available between about September to May).

 Kulala to Swakopmund: approx. 5.5 hours (370km)